 The Mansfield Foundation offers full- and part-time unpaid internships in the spring, summer and fall for undergraduate students, recent graduates and graduate students interested in gaining first-hand experience working in an Asia-related public policy organization in Washington, D.C.
 Candidates should be available at least 3 days a week.

 Our interns have hailed from Japan, Korea, China, India, and France, as well as from across the United States.
-They have represented schools including: American University; Brigham Young University; Brown University; Connecticut College; Colby College; Delhi University, India; Ewha Women’s University, Korea; Georgetown University; George Washington University; Kyongii University, Korea; New College of Florida; Northwestern University; Oberlin College; State University of New York at Brockport; State University of New York at Buffalo; University of California at Irvine; University of California at Los Angeles; University of California at Santa Barbara; University of Hawaii; University of Iowa; University of Massachusetts Amherst; University of Texas at Austin; University of Virginia; Vassar College; and Gettysburg College.
+They have represented schools including, but not limited to: American University; Brigham Young University; Brown University; Connecticut College; Colby College; Delhi University, India; Ewha Women’s University, Korea; Georgetown University; George Washington University; Keio University, Japan; Kyongii University, Korea; New College of Florida; Northwestern University; Oberlin College; State University of New York at Brockport; State University of New York at Buffalo; Sungkyunkwan University; University of California at Irvine; University of California at Los Angeles; University of California at Santa Barbara; University of Hawaii; University of Iowa; University of Massachusetts Amherst; University of Texas at Austin; University of Virginia; Vassar College; and Gettysburg College.

-Interns may participate in a variety of activities, including research, writing, translation, and organizing meetings and events.
+Interns may participate in a variety of activities, including research, writing, translation, and organize meetings and events.
 Specific internship duties include, but are not limited to:

 - Conducting background research for Mansfield Foundation programs